paladp/cs203-S2019-assessment/assessment.md

 ## Technical Skills

 ### Software Development with Python
+This section of the document contains the assessment categories related to software development with Python.
+Every topic includes five levels of competency that will be used to assess students in this class.
+A wide variety of topics are included that all relate to software development using python.
+Among these topics are configuring a development environment, using python packages to aid in development, and applying best practices when creating python programs.

 * Configuring a development environment for Python
   * N = Unable to setup development environment